RDÉE PEI AT A GLANCE

-RDÉE Prince Edward Island offers francophone businesses (particularly its member businesses) a support in their journey and their development.
+RDÉE Prince Edward Island offers francophone businesses a support in their journey and their development.

-References: People wishing to develop a new business or to expand an existing one are invited to meet one of the RDÉE’s developmetn officers.
-They will be able to refer clients to appropriate support services provided by various departments, economic development organizations or other institutions.
+- References: People wishing to develop a new business or to expand an existing one are invited to meet the client information officer at the Wellington Rural Acdtion Centre.
+The officer will provide any support needed by the clients and can refer them to service providers from various departments, economic development organizations or other institutions.

-Networking/sharing/learning: Through the Acadian and Francophone Chamber of Commerce of PEI, the RDÉE organizes each year a series of network, sharing and learning activities for entrepreneurs (Entrepreneurs’ Awards Banquet, workshops, business luncheons, receptions, etc.)
+- Networking/sharing/learning: The Acadian and Francophone Chamber of Commerce of PEI, the RDÉE and the Wellington RAC organize an annual series of network, sharing and learning activities for entrepreneurs (Entrepreneurs’ Awards Banquet, workshops, business luncheons, receptions, etc.)

-The RDÉE staff is made up of an administrative team (executive director, assistant executive director, financial administrative assistant, secretarial administrative assistant and communications officers) and a project development and management team (development officers and project officers).
+The RDÉE staff is made up of an administrative team (executive director, financial administrative assistant and communications officers) and a project development and management team (development officers and project coordinators).
 These are spread out over the two offices.
-The development officers are each assisgned one or two regions as well as a priority sector (rural and urban development, youth entrepreneurship, tourism and knowledge economy).
-The project officers are hired as needed to carry out various projects.
+The development officers are each assigned a priority sector (youth, tourism or immigration).
+The project coordinators are hired as needed to carry out various projects.

 RDÉE Prince Edward Island Inc. is proud to be able to count on continued support from Employment and Social Development Canada’s Enabling Fund for Official Language Minority Communities.